plexiondev/manga/README.md

-# manga
+## manga

-testing out the mangadex api
+testing out the mangadex api. not in a functional state as of yet.